Mexico City Metro Line 12: Ridership

 According to the data provided by the authorities, the line registered 134,900,367 entrances, averaging 369,590 commuters per day in 2019.
-Tláhuac is the busiest station on the line—and one of the busiest of the system—averaging 56,831 entrances that year; in contrast Tlaltenco station averaged fewer than 5,000 passengers per year and consistently ranks among the least used on the Metro network.
+Tláhuac is the busiest station on the line—and one of the busiest of the system—averaging 56,831 entrances that year; in contrast Tlaltenco station averaged fewer than 5,000 passengers per day and consistently ranks among the least used on the Metro network.